Savory/Danet/doc/openapi/introduction.md

 The [OpenAPI](https://swagger.io/specification/) specification is a language-agnostic definition format used to describe RESTful APIs.
 Danet provides a dedicated [module](https://github.com/Savory/Danet-Swagger) which allows generating such a specification by leveraging decorators.

+!!!danger
-## The SwaggerModule is currently in Alpha, maaaany features are missing.
+The SwaggerModule is currently in Alpha, maaaany features are missing.
 If something you need is not here yet, [please fill an issue/feature request](https://github.com/Savory/Danet-Swagger/issues)
+!!!

 ### Bootstrap